Maritime fur trade: Northwest Coast

 The maritime fur trade brought the Natives of the Northwest Coast material prosperity, wealth, and technology.
 It enlarged and transformed intertribal relations, trade, and war, including the "coastalization" of inland Natives.
 Many inland Natives adopted potlatching and coastal descent systems.
 At first the trade caused a rise in the power of a few key chiefs such as Maquinna, Wickaninish, Tatoosh, Concomly (Madsaw), Kotlean (Sitka Tlingit), Kow (Kaigani Haidas), Cuneah (Coyac; Kiusta Haida), Legaic (Tsimshian), Woyala (Heiltsuk), and Cumshewa (Haida).
 This was followed by a proliferation of chiefs and a general debasement of chieftainship, in part due to widespread wealth, giving individual hunters the means to challenge the traditional chiefs.
 There was an increase in the frequency of potlatching, which was used by the nouveau riche in challenging the traditional chiefs.
 In response the hereditary clan chiefs defended their traditional powers through an increased use of noble ancestry names, totems, and crests, all validated by potlatches.

-The increase in trade, and new items had a significant impact on First Nations material cultures, seeing the rise of such traditions as fabric appliqué (Button Blankets), metalwork (Northwest Coast engraved silver jewelry originated around this time as Native craftsmen learned to make jewelry from coins), and contributed to a cultural fluorescence with the advent of improved (iron) tools that saw the creation of more and larger carvings (such as totem poles).
-New pigments available included vermilion, from China, that rapidly replaced earlier red pigments and can be seen on many artifacts from this era.